opencv/opencv/doc/js_tutorials/js_imgproc/js_table_of_contents_imgproc.markdown

 -   @subpage tutorial_js_table_of_contents_contours

     All
-    about Contours in OpenCV
+    about Contours in OpenCV.js

 -   @subpage tutorial_js_table_of_contents_histograms

     All
-    about histograms in OpenCV
+    about histograms in OpenCV.js

 -   @subpage tutorial_js_table_of_contents_transforms

     Meet
-    different Image Transforms in OpenCV like Fourier Transform, Cosine Transform etc.
+    different Image Transforms in OpenCV.js like Fourier Transform, Cosine Transform etc.

 -   @subpage tutorial_js_template_matching